The realization space of an unstable coalgebra: Introduction

-Resolution model categories of cosimplicial objects with respect to injective models \mc{G} are the subject of Section~\ref{resolution-model-cat}.
-After setting the scene with a brief review of Bousfield's work, we introduce the natural and the bigraded homotopy groups of a cosimplicial object with respect to \mc{G}.
-Several long exact sequences including the all-important spiral exact sequence (Theorem~\ref{ses-statement}) are explained here.
-Then we define (quasi-)\mc{G}-cofree maps and prove some useful factorization lemmas.
+Resolution model categories of cosimplicial objects with respect to a class of injective models \mc{G} are studied in Sections~\ref{resolution-model-cat} and \ref{sec:natural-homotopy-groups}.
+In Section \ref{resolution-model-cat}, we give a brief review of Bousfield's work \cite{Bou:cos} and then we define and study some useful properties of the class of (quasi-)\mc{G}-cofree maps.
+In Section \ref{sec:natural-homotopy-groups}, we introduce the natural homotopy groups with respect to \mc{G} and compare them with the $E_2$-homotopy groups of a cosimplicial object.
+The main result is the all-important spiral exact sequence (Theorem~\ref{ses-statement}).
 Finally, we discuss the notion of cosimplicial connectivity with respect to \mc{G}.

 Section~\ref{sec:cosimplicial-unst-coalg} is concerned with the homotopy theory of cosimplicial unstable coalgebras.
-The asssociated model structure is essentially due to Quillen \cite{Quillen:HA} and it is also an example of a resolution model category.
-After an excursion to cosimplicial comodules over a cosimplicial ring, we discuss the K\"unneth spectral sequences in this setting (Theorem \ref{Kunneth spectral sequence 2}) - which are dual to the ones shown in \cite{Quillen:HA}.
+First we review some basic facts about the categories of unstable right modules and unstable coalgebras.
+The model structure on cosimplicial unstable coalgebras is an example of a resolution model category.
+We study the homotopy theory of cosimplicial comodules over a cosimplicial coalgebra and discuss the K\"unneth spectral sequences in this setting (Theorem \ref{Kunneth spectral sequence 2}) - which are dual to the ones proved in \cite{Quillen:HA}.
 Using these spectral sequences, we obtain a homotopy excision theorem for cosimplicial unstable coalgebras (Theorem \ref{homotopy-excision}).